Contract testing with the OSS Pact framework and PactFlow is often compared to tools like Postman, Insomnia and other REST API testing tools.

 Pros and Cons

-- Ability to import schemas (such as OAS, JSONSchema and GrahpQL) and use them as a basis for tests and API exploration
+- Ability to import schemas (such as OAS, JSONSchema, GrahpQL, and gRPC), and use them as a basis for tests, mocks, and API exploration.

 When to use